trias-project/occ-cube/README.md

 where number of columns is equal to number of dimensions, ``N``, plus number of values.
 In our case we have three dimensions and two values.

 The work in this repository can be seen as a natural extension of the data cube of [**alien species** in Belgium](https://github.com/trias-project/occ-cube-alien).
-The main difference is that the data cubes created in this repository include native species as well and are totally based on an aggregation at species level (``).
+The main difference is that the data cubes created in this repository include native species as well and are totally based on an aggregation at species level (`speciesKey`).
 If a taxon has taxonomic status `ACCEPTED`  or  `DOUBTFUL`, i.e. it's not a synonym, then GBIF returns not only the occurrences linked directly to it, but also the occurrences linked to its synonyms and its infraspecific taxa.

 As example, consider the species [_Reynoutria japonica Houtt._`](https://www.gbif.org/species/2889173).
 If you search for its occurrrences wordwide you will get all the occurrences from the synonyms and infraspecies too.